 Water is essential to life, the environment, our economy and greater Melbourne’s famous liveability.
 The security of our water supply depends on how much we have in storage.
 We need to increase water storage levels to provide a buffer in times of drought and to help manage natural disasters like bushfires.

-Our water storage levels are at their lowest levels since just after the Millennium Drought in 2011.
+Because greater Melbourne is using more water than rainfall is providing, we need to continue to be innovative in the way we manage this precious resource.
 Melbourne Water and water retail companies are working hard with industry and government to implement initiatives to secure our water supply for now and into the future.

 Melbourne’s population has also grown a lot in the last twenty years.
 That growth has been great for the jobs and the economy, but the addition of 1.4 million people to greater Melbourne since 2001 means increased challenges with managing our water supply.